Food Dehydration Storage Maintenance Guide:

 How long does dehydrated food last in storage?

 Properly stored dehydrated foods can last 6 months to 1 year or longer.
-Use airtight containers and store in a cool, dark, and dry place.
+Store in airtight containers in a cool, dark, and dry place.

 Can you reuse plastic wrap when storing vacuum-sealed food?